 producing specification sheets or design packs for manufacturers to follow and making sure designs are produced accurately

 presenting designs and samples to clients and in-house departments such as finance and merchandising

 designing clothes for individual customers or clothes for sale in large numbers in high street stores.

 Pay rates vary, depending on:

 Starting salaries for qualified fashion designers in the UK tend to be in the range of £20,000 a year rising to around £30,000 a year with experience.
-Senior designers can earn around £40,000, with top designers earning over £60,000 a year or more.
+Senior designers can earn around £40,000 or more, with top designers earning over £60,000 a year or more.

 Some fashion designers work freelance.
 They charge a fee, which varies depending on the work and their reputation.
 The better known they are, the more they can charge.
 A very few do earn very high incomes.

-- You usually need a degree in fashion design or in art and design with an option in fashion.
-It's also possible to enter with a relevant Higher National Diploma (HND), available at several colleges.
+You usually need a degree in fashion design or in art and design with an option in fashion.
+It's also possible to enter with a relevant HND, available at several colleges.

-- For entry to an HND you need 1-2 Highers or a relevant National Certificate (NC) or National Qualification (NQ).
+For entry to an HND you need 1-2 Highers or a relevant NC or NQ.
 For entry to a degree course you need 4-5 Highers, normally including English and Art and Design.

-- You could start by taking an NC or NQ (formal entry requirements not always needed) or a Higher National Certificate (HNC) (1-2 Highers for entry) in similar subjects.
+You could start by taking an NC or NQ (formal entry requirements not always needed) or a HNC (1-2 Highers for entry) in similar subjects.
 This might get you a job, perhaps as a pattern cutter or design assistant, or lead on to an HND or degree.